bhenk/msdata-d/README.md

 msData is on purpose kept simple.
 There will be one table for each Data Object.
 Data Objects have only primitive types: _string_, _int_, _bool_ and _float_.
-Extend Entity, create a constructor for all your Data Object fields, generate getters and setters and you're basically done.
+Extend Entity, create a constructor for all your Data Object fields, generate getters and setters, and you're basically done.
 The corresponding Data Access Object needs only implementing of two methods:
 [getDataObjectName](https://bhenkmsdata.readthedocs.io/en/latest/api/bhenk/msdata/abc/AbstractDao/AbstractDao.html#abstractdao-getdataobjectname)
 and [getTableName](https://bhenkmsdata.readthedocs.io/en/latest/api/bhenk/msdata/abc/AbstractDao/AbstractDao.html#abstractdao-gettablename).